US lays out enforcement priorities for animals on planes

 The Transportation Department endorsed many other rules that airlines have adopted, such as barring extremely young animals and exotic ones including snakes from the cabin.

-Airlines are not required to report how many animals they carry.
-Delta said Thursday that last year it carried nearly 500,000 animals in the cabin.
-That includes service and comfort animals plus those in kennels.
-United’s most recent figure, 76,000 support animals in 2017, was a 77% increase in one year.
+Airlines are not required to report how many animals they carry, but some do.
+Delta said Thursday that it carried 245,000 service and support animals last year, about the same as 2017, up from around 100,000 in 2015.
+United’s most recent figure, 76,000 for support animals only in 2017, was a 77% increase from the year before.

 Airlines for America, a trade group of major U.S. airlines other than Delta, and the flight attendants’ union blamed the large numbers on passengers who fraudulently claim they need an emotional support animal to fly.
 Airlines must waive pet fees for comfort animals if the owner has a doctor’s note vouching for their need to have the animal companion.